-Community Plan, will not impair the available resources of the water service area, and will not reduce the level of fire protection of the community.9
+the Jamestown Comprehensive Community Plan, will not impair the available resources of the water service area, and will not reduce the level of fire protection of the community.9

 Because a water line extension outside the existing service area into the rural district effectively amounts to an expansion of the District, water service extensions in the rural district are not contemplated in the current Water Supply Management Plan.
 WWSMP (Apr.
-2024), at § $4.1.^{10}$ This is due to the limited water supply resources available on the island and the mandate that the District provide services within the Urban District.
+2024), at § 4.1.
+10 This is due to the limited water supply resources available on the island and the mandate that the District provide services within the Urban District.
 Nevertheless, as noted, under the Special Act, the Commission has the discretion whether to extend its services beyond the urban district as conditions allow.
 Id.
 See also P.L.
 1968, ch.
 273, § 4 ("may . . . extend" services).
-Accordingly, in accordance with the Special Act's discretionary authority, the Commission has recognized a minimal exception to allow the Commission to make such improvements, including extensions of water mains, which improve the quality or quantity of water furnished to existing water users.11
+Accordingly, in accordance with such authority, the Commission has enacted a minimal exception to allow the Commission to make such improvements, including extensions of water mains, which improve the quality or quantity of water furnished to existing water uses.11